 Skincare and makeup are the two main sectors on which a company looking to tap into the Chinese market should focus as the forecast are excellent.
 Skincare is the most popular category in the online beauty market, with more than two-thirds of the market.
 The next important category involves the make-up products accounting for 20% of sales.
 The beauty best-sellers are masks which represent spending of USD13.6billion per person and face creams which account for USD21.7 per customer.

 Contact a reliable marketing agency in China!
 We can help you.

 To successfully get a place in the e-commerce cosmetics in China you need to be careful about your e-reputation and gain customers’ trust.
-In order to do it well we highly recommend you to use the Chinese social media such as Weibo and WeChat and promote your brand on the Chinese forums.
+In order to do it well, we highly recommend you to use Chinese social media such as Weibo and WeChat and promote your brand on the Chinese forums.
 To establish a 360° digital marketing strategy for your brand in China, contact our experts!
 They are passionate and have more than 7 years of experience in China.